Dinkus32/Turners_bakery/README.md

 - Order form with conditional delivery address input.
 - Blog section with placeholder content.
 - Footer with contact information.

-### `bread_items.html`

-A page dedicated to "Artisanal Breads" with descriptions and details of various bread items.

-### `pastries_treats.html`

-A page dedicated to "Artisanal Pastries and Treats" featuring descriptions and details of different pastries and treats.

 ### `images/`